tamagui/tamagui/README.md

 #### Caveat

 react-native-web is currently taking a hard stance against supporting className and removed support for it in v0.14.
-We've opened an issue, but received pushback.
-We are going to try and work with them to see if there's a way they can enable a workaround now that we've published SnackUI.
-You'll have to use `patch-package` to restore className support for now.

-- Example [patch for react-native-web experimental](/etc/react-native-web%2B0.0.0-466063b7e.patch) (includes a extra patch for faster Text styles)
+We implemented some custom logic in our babel loader that patches react-native-web to support this.
+You need to be sure you allow either snackui-loader or @snackui/babel (depeneding on how you set it up) to ensure it is allowed to access react-native-web.
+Usually this just means not excluding `/node_modules/` or doing something like `/node_modules/(?!@react-native-web)/` instead.

 ### Babel